mudongliang/kernel-hack-drill/README.md

 ```
 We create Debian Wheezy image by default as it can directly work well with defconfig.

-If you want to create Debian Stretch image or higher with `create-image.sh`, the following configuration is required:
+If you want to create Debian Stretch image or higher with `[create-image.sh][2]`, the following configuration is required:

 ```
 # Required for Debian Stretch